Harvey Pulford: Personal life

-Harvey Pulford was born in Toronto, Ontario on April 22, 1875.
+Harvey "Slugger" Pulford was born in Toronto, Ontario, on April 22, 1875.
 His parents, Ernest George and Minnie Pulford, were originally from England and had moved to Canada in 1874 with their infant son, Dennis.
 In 1878 the family moved to Ottawa, Ontario, as Ernest was hired by the Department of the Secretary of State.
 Pulford married Annis Mae Field of Brockville, Ontario; she died giving birth to a son, Harvey F. Pulford, on December 7, 1904.
 Pulford later married Jennie Davidson.
 In 1891 Pulford started working, first as a clerk with John M. Garland, a wholesale dry-goods firm, and later transferred into working as a salesman with the company.
 He later worked for the Imperial Life Assurance Company of Canada from 1921 until his death.

-Pulford died October 31, 1940 and was buried in Ottawa's Beechwood Cemetery.
+Pulford died October 31, 1940, and was buried in Ottawa's Beechwood Cemetery.
 Jennie, his widow lived until April 29, 1947, and is also buried at Beechwood.
 The younger Harvey Pulford became an employee of the Canadian Pacific Railway and eventually moved to Chicago.

 Sports career

-Pulford joined the Ottawa Hockey Club in 1893, playing as a defenceman.
-In his first season, Pulford played in the first Stanley Cup playoff games, against the Montreal Hockey Club.
-Pulford played for Ottawa until 1908, the year that Ottawa became professional.
-Pulford was captain of the Ottawa Hockey Club during the "Ottawa Silver Seven" era when the club won the Stanley Cup in March 1903 and held it until March 1906.
-After retirement from playing, Pulford continued in the game as a referee.
-In 1933, Pulford was given an option to buy the Ottawa club, by then known as the Senators, and move it to Baltimore, Maryland, but the purchase did not go through.